async-labs/builderbook/README.md

 Builder Book is an open source web app to publish documentation or books.
 The app is built with React/Material-UI/Next/Express/Mongoose/MongoDB and includes these third party APIs: Google, Github, AWS SES, Mailchimp, Stripe.

 - Live app: https://builderbook.org/books/builder-book/introduction.
-- Check our [Admin demo](https://github.com/builderbook/builderbook#admin-demo) to edit a book and create your own from a Github repo.
 - Learn how to build this app from scratch with [our book](https://builderbook.org/book)